 If a sponsor contacts USU to report that a program application limit has been exceeded, all unauthorized proposals will be administratively withdrawn.

-While the Office of Research and Graduate Studies (RGS) will make every effort to identify Limited
+While the Office of Research will make every effort to identify Limited

 Submission Programs that may be of interest to USU faculty, finding every possible opportunity is